-As an ESP, we are required to enforce spam laws, not just because it's a legal obligation, and not just because it's the right thing to do.
+As an email service provider (ESP), we are required to enforce spam laws.
 Spam negatively impacts deliverability rates, and we want to make sure your emails reach their recipients.
 We have some very strict rules that must be adhered to in all countries, but you may find that your country has additional requirements.

 In this article:

 - You must tell us where you got your list.

 - Our unsubscribe link must be in all campaigns.

 - You must include your contact information inside every promotional email that you send, including a physical mailing address or PO Box where you can receive mail.
 (Not a website or email address.)

 - You may not falsify your contact information or subject line.